Dr. Neil deGrasse Tyson and student

 To say the Comers as a family are remarkable is not mere hyperbole.

 After a visit during opening week of the African American Museum of History and Culture I was reminded of just how inspiring and sterling an example the Comer family set for students growing up in the rough urban industrial terrain of East Chicago.
-The AAMHC exhibit on the “Great Black Migration” to the north beginning after WWI includes a section devoted to selective stories of individuals and families from the period.I’d lie, if I were to say “my chest didn’t swell with pride” seeing among the photographs exhibited along with written narratives of each persons’ or family’s personal quest in succeeding at attaining the “American Dream”.
+The AAMHC exhibit on the “Great Black Migration” to the north beginning after WWI includes a section devoted to selective stories of individuals and families from the period.I’d lie, if I were to say “my chest didn’t swell with pride” seeing among the photographs a picture of the Comer matriarch, Mrs Maggie Comer exhibited along with written narratives of illustrious persons’ or families personal quest in succeeding at attaining the “American Dream making significant contributions and innovations along the way.

 The Comers of Alabama are a tightly knit family with southern roots who love God, life, family and value academic achievement.I was pleased my mom and Richard spent many of their happiest last days together traveling, visiting and reconnecting with their own southern roots.
-I didn’t get to see my third grade teacher, we’d talk and she assured me a standing invitation to visit her like my mom and Richard had.
-And based upon the book’s oral descriptive account, she achieved her own”American Dream” to own a beautiful home; a fete teachers could somewhat more easily attain “back in the day”.
+I didn’t get to see my third grade teacher,but we’d talk by telephone and she assured me a standing invitation to visit her like other former students and my mom, and Richard had.
+And based upon the book’s oral descriptive account, she achieved her own”American Dream” to own a beautiful home; a fete teachers seemed to somewhat more easily attain “back in the day”.

 As I reflect on this important presidential election tomorrow, and stories like those of the Comers and more currently, individuals like astrophysicist, Dr.Neil deGrasse Tyson, I’m reminded just how important creating and sustaining equal educational opportunity is for our children.